ralkuj/SexRatio_Letter/Readme.txt

+Code related to the Brief Report
+Harper K, Kuja-Halkola R, Verweij KJH, Magnusson PKE, Zietsch BP.
+No Evidence of Genetic Basis to Variation in Human Offspring Sex Ratio.
+Beh Gen.
-Code related to the letter rebutting some of the conclusions in the article Song S, Zhang J. In search of the genetic variants of human sex ratio at birth: was Fisher wrong about sex ratio evolution?
+Rebutting some of the conclusions in the article
+Song S, Zhang J. In search of the genetic variants of human sex ratio at birth: was Fisher wrong about sex ratio evolution?
 Proc Biol Sci.
 Oct 2024;291(2033):20241876. doi:10.1098/rspb.2024.1876
 Which includes a critique of the conclusions from paper Zietsch BP, Walum H, Lichtenstein P, Verweij KJH, Kuja-Halkola R. No genetic contribution to variation in human offspring sex ratio: a total population study of 4.7 million births.
 Proc Biol Sci.
 2020;287(1921):20192849.
 DOI: 10.1098/rspb.2019.2849